SELinuxProject/selinux-notebook/src/embedded_systems.md

 these need to be labeled via the ***file_contexts**(5)* file that would be generated as part of the initial policy build.

-For example RAM based filesystems will require labeling before use (as Andriod does).
+For example RAM based filesystems will require labeling before use (as Android does).
 To achieve this either ***setfiles**(8)* or ***restorecon**(8)* will need to be run.